 Moderator: Larry Gifford, Michael J. Fox Foundation Patient Council member and Host, When Life Gives You Parkinson’s

 Where We Are & Where We Are Heading: A Look Ahead at Therapeutic Development in Parkinson’s

 Thursday, October 8, 2020, 11:00 a.m. – 12:30 p.m.
 US ET

 Leaders from academia and industry discuss the momentum in our field and look ahead to what’s next.
 The panel will cover therapeutic development from identifying novel targets through advancing compounds to the clinic with an emphasis on emerging trends and opportunities to accelerate future development.

 Moderator: Fiona Marshall, PhD, VP Head of Neuroscience and Head of MSD UK Discovery Research, Merck

 Patient-Focused Drug Development: Novel Instruments to Capture Patient Outcomes in Parkinson’s

 Tuesday, June 16, 2020, 11:00 a.m. – 12:00 p.m.
 US ET

 Assessments that meaningfully measure the patient experience are critical tools for clinical trials.
-This session will highlight MJFF-funded research to identify the symptoms and aspects of disease burden that matter to people living with Parkinson’s.
-Speakers will discuss how novel instruments and the methods used to develop them can serve as guideposts for eliciting information on which aspects of Parkinson’s disease are most important to patients.
-They will also highlight how such assessments could be developed for use in clinical trials to address gaps left by traditional assessments and drive more patient-focused drug development.
+This session focused on MJFF-funded research to identify the symptoms and aspects of disease burden that matter to people living with Parkinson’s.
+Speakers discussed how novel instruments and the methods used to develop them can serve as guideposts for eliciting information on which aspects of Parkinson’s disease are most important to patients.
+They also highlighted how such assessments could be developed for use in clinical trials to address gaps left by traditional assessments and drive more patient-focused drug development.